Land Registration in France - 'Cadastre'

 1. What is the 'Cadastre'?

-The official system of land registration in France is called the cadastre, maintained by the French public land registry, under the auspices of the French tax authority, the Direction Générale des Finances Publiques (DGFiP).
+They are maintained by the French public land registry (Service de Publicité Foncière) under the auspices of the French tax authority, the Direction Générale des Finances Publiques (DGFiP).

 The plans show numbered plots on which the ownership of land is based.